arowe54/Movie-Wizard/README.md

 layout.html:

 At first I created layout.html, which holds the main navbar that you see at the top of each website, with a nav-brand logo, a search bar, and a nav-item for each page to navigate to within the site.
+When the user minimizes the screen, the top navbar collapses, and the user can press the button on the top right to un-collapse it.

 Login/Register: